openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getAuthenticatorCallback(sessionId: string): Promise&lt;AuthenticatorCallback&gt;

 Obtains the authenticator callback for a session.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount